Frida 1967–1972

-History
+Background

-On 3 September 1967, Frida won the national Swedish song contest named "New Faces", arranged by record company EMI and held at Skansen, Stockholm.
+On 3 September 1967, Anni-Frid "Frida" Lyngstad won the national Swedish song contest "New Faces", arranged by record company EMI and held at Skansen, Stockholm.
 The first prize was a recording contract with EMI Sweden.
 A secret for the winner, not known to Frida, was to perform the song live in a major TV show the same evening.
 This happened on the same day Sweden went from driving on the left hand to the right hand.

-That Sunday evening, September 1967, Frida sang her winning song "En Ledig Dag", (A Free Day or A Day Off) in the TV show.
-This very first exposure to a wider TV-audience caused a big sensation and so many record companies and composers got in touch with Frida, EMI started to fear they might lose their new singer.
-To be sure, on the next morning, EMI drove all the way from Stockholm to the town Eskilstuna and ended up in Frida's home with the recording contract for her to sign.
+That Sunday evening in September 1967, Frida sang her winning song "En ledig dag" in the TV show.
+Her first TV appearance caused a big sensation that many record companies and composers got in touch with Frida.
+EMI started to fear they might lose their new singer; on the next morning, EMI drove all the way from Stockholm to the town Eskilstuna and ended up in Frida's home with the recording contract for her to sign.
 EMI producer Olle Bergman said that "We got so interested and fond of her, and I thought she had everything a person needs to become something".

 During these early years, Lyngstad did many other radio and TV recordings in Sweden.
-Various performances can be found in Frida – The DVD but they are not included in this set.
-She spent five years at EMI Sweden before switching to the Polar Music label and joining her bandmates in ABBA in 1972.
-Her first TV-performance, mentioned above, is included in her documentary DVD.
+Various performances can be found in Frida – The DVD, but they are not included in Frida 1967-1972.
+She spent five years at EMI Sweden before switching to the Polar Music label and joining Benny Andersson, Björn Ulvaeus, and Agnetha Fältskog to form ABBA in 1972.